syncfusion-content/xamarin-docs/Xamarin/DataForm/Layout.md

 ## Spanning rows and columns

-You can increase row height and column width by defining the `DisplayOptions` attribute.
+You can increase row height and column width by defining the `DisplayOptions` attribute or by handling `AutoGeneratingDataFormItem` event.

 ### Row span

+### Using attributes

 You can increase the row height by using the [RowSpan](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DisplayOptionsAttribute~RowSpan.html) property in the`DisplayOptions` attribute.